Chama cha Ukombozi wa Umma

 The Chama cha Ukombozi wa Umma (CHAUMMA lit.
-'Public Liberation Party') is a political party in Tanzania.
+'People's Liberation Party') is a political party in Tanzania.
 Hashim Spunda Rungwe, chairman of CHAUMMA since 2014, was the first politician in the party's history to run for president when he stood in the 2015 Tanzanian general election.
 Many CHAUMMA members were previously aligned with NCCR-Mageuzi, including Rungwe, who unsuccessfully contested for president as the NCCR-Mageuzi candidate in the 2010 Tanzanian general election.
 Rungwe states that CHAUMMA's participation in elections depends on whether the dominant political party, CCM, allows an even playing field for opposition parties.
 The party's main objectives are increasing happiness, decreasing unemployment, and revitalizing the economy.

 2015 general election

 Hashim Rungwe was selected as CHAUMMA's first-ever presidential candidate during the 2015 general election instead of General Secretary Ally Omary Juma and another party member.
 Some of the main policies Rungwe wanted to focus on were government accountability, national unity, and better support for the impoverished.
 If elected, he would specifically revive Mwanza's struggling economy by returning failing private companies to public ownership.
 He believed that the government was responsible for ensuring the quality of infrastructure and the financial success of its citizens, and that revitalization of the cotton-growing industry would decrease poverty and unemployment rates.
 A longer-term plan is to provide free education to all Tanzanians from nursery school to university and that the country's eventual wealth in resources would make it possible.